scelis/twine/README.md

 ## User Interface

 * [Twine TextMate 2 Bundle](https://github.com/mobiata/twine.tmbundle) — This [TextMate 2](https://github.com/textmate/textmate) bundle will make it easier for you to work with Twine strings files.
 In particular, it lets you use code folding to easily collapse and expand both strings and sections.
+* [twine_ui](https://github.com/Daij-Djan/twine_ui) — A user interface for Twine written by [Daij-Djan](https://github.com/Daij-Djan/).
+Consider using this if you would prefer to use Twine without dropping to a command line.

 ## Contributors